Wyndham Hotels & Resorts Inc. research snapshot

 DimensionConclusionConfidence

-Business qualityWyndham earns essentially all revenue from franchise fees, marketing fees, and reservation services provided to third-party hotel owners.
-The model is asset-light with high incremental margins, but fees are tied to economy and midscale revenue, which face more pressure from owner costs and alternative lodging than premium chains face.Medium-high
+Business qualityWyndham earns essentially all revenue from franchise fees, marketing fees, reservation, and loyalty services provided to third-party hotel owners.
+The model is asset-light with high incremental margins and low capital intensity, but fees are tied to economy and midscale revenue, which face more pressure from owner costs, short-term rentals, and alternative lodging than premium chains face.Medium-high

-MoatThe moat comes from brand scale (9,300+ properties), geographic reach, owner relationships, Wyndham Rewards loyalty program (over 100 million members), and long-term franchise contracts.
+MoatThe moat comes from brand scale (25 brands, about 8,300 hotels, 873,400 rooms), geographic reach across roughly 100 countries, owner relationships, Wyndham Rewards loyalty program with over 126 million members, and long-term franchise contracts.
 However, brands like Super 8 and Days Inn face more competition from independent budget lodging and short-term rentals than premium chains.Medium

-AI confidenceDescriptive confidence is medium-high because company filings and third-party datasets agree on key financial data.
-Return confidence is lower because earnings have declined and the stock is in a persistent downtrend from its 2025 high.Medium-high data confidence
+AI confidenceDescriptive confidence is medium-high because company filings and third-party datasets agree on key financial data during the August 3, 2026 refresh.
+Return confidence is lower because GAAP earnings have stalled, international RevPAR is negative, and the stock is in a persistent downtrend from its 2025 high.Medium-high data confidence

-Investment certaintyWyndham has a resilient franchise business model, but the current setup requires earnings stabilization, owner health improvement, debt reduction or refi, and a clearer growth narrative before the risk-reward becomes more attractive.Low-to-medium
+Investment certaintyWyndham has a resilient franchise business model and a raised 2026 outlook, but the current setup requires visible earnings stabilization, international RevPAR recovery, Revo resolution, and a reclaim of the moving averages before the risk-reward becomes more attractive.Low-to-medium

 WH AI stock forecast